One of the big issues in SaaS marketing is how to increase free trial signups.

 To create great content that delivers content marketing ROI, you’ll need to:

-- Do your keyword research so you can answer the questions people ask before signing up.
+- Do your keyword research so you can use keywords in your content to answer the questions people ask before signing up.

 - Generate blog post ideas that will attract your target audience.